etingof/pyasn1/docs/source/pyasn1/type/univ/any.rst

        The |ASN.1| type models an arbitrary value of an arbitrary type.
 Typically, a selection of types are defined in form of an `open type </pyasn1/type/opentype/contents>`_ .
-Technically, the ANY value is a serialized representation of some other ASN.1 object.
+Technically, the ANY value is a serialised representation of some other ASN.1 object.

    .. automethod:: pyasn1.type.univ.Any.clone(value=NoValue(), tagSet=TagSet(), subtypeSpec=ConstraintsIntersection(), encoding='iso-8859-1')
    .. automethod:: pyasn1.type.univ.Any.subtype(value=NoValue(), implicitTag=Tag(), explicitTag=Tag(),subtypeSpec=ConstraintsIntersection(),encoding='iso-8859-1')